Shopify:

 Present consistent color options

-• I also updated the colors by validating against existing screens and testing color accessibility.
+• Update the colors by validating against existing screens and testing color accessibility.

 Update component changes